AzeemIdrisi/PhoneSploit-Pro/README.md

 # Disclaimer

-Neither the project nor its creator promote any kind of illegal activity.
-This project is for the purpose of penetration testing only.
-Please do not use this tool on other people's devices without their permission or to harm others.
+* Neither the project nor its developers promote any kind of illegal activity and are not responsible for any misuse or damage caused by this program.
+* This project is for the purpose of penetration testing only.
+* Please do not use this tool on other people's devices without their permission.
+* Do not use this tool to harm others.

-Use this project responsibly on your own devices.
+* Use this project responsibly on your own devices only.
+* It is the end user's responsibility to obey all applicable local, state, federal, and international laws.